-- 4) Attentive to providing excellent customer service.
+4) Attentive to providing excellent customer service.
 The BRB is recognized for being responsive to requests for information and for its reporting capabilities.
-The BRB conducted an online customer service survey during the spring of 2020.
-The agency sent out 493 requests on February 27, 2020 for customers to complete the survey online, and 32 responses were received for a response rate of 6.5%.
-The last response was received on April 15, 2020.
+The BRB conducted an online customer service survey during the spring of 2022.
+The agency sent out 471 requests on March 9, 2022 for customers to complete the survey online, and 50 responses were received for a response rate of 10.6%.
+The last response was received on April 8, 2022.
 Overall, the surveys reflect that customers of the BRB were very satisfied with the services received.
+The agency's website, including overall look and feel and organization of information, was one area of improvement noted several times by BRB customers.
+As a result, staff is working to modernize and reorganize the agency's website.
+Staff is working with a web developer from Dynamic Computing Services DCS Corporation to manage this project.
+The new website should go live during the early part of summer 2022.

-Details of the BRB survey process are outlined in the agency's Customer Service Report (Schedule H of this report) as submitted to the Budget and Policy Division at the Governor's Office and the Legislative Budget Board on June 1, 2020. - 5) Transparent such that agency actions can be understood by any Texan.
-All reporting on local government debt is presented on the agency's website and the Texas Open Data Portal.
-Visitors to the BRB website can search databases and access the Data Portal to download spreadsheets that contain local government debt outstanding data, detailed cost of issuance data, debt ratios, bond election information and population data by government type at fiscal yearend.
+Details of the BRB survey process are outlined in the agency's Customer Service Report (Schedule H of this report) as submitted to the Budget and Policy Division at the Governor's Office and the Legislative Budget Board on June 1, 2022.

+5) Transparent such that agency actions can be understood by any Texan.
+All reporting on local government debt is presented on the agency's website, the BRB Data Center, and the Texas Open Data Portal.
+The public can access these websites to view searchable databases, analysis, and download spreadsheets that contain local government debt outstanding data, detailed cost of issuance data, debt ratios, and bond election information by government type at fiscal year-end.
 BRB local debt data is also supplied to the Comptroller's office and the Legislative Budget Board for publication on their debt pages.

-Goal 03Ensure that the authorization to issue private activity bonds for Texas state and local entities is allocated consistently with legislative mandates, in the most equitable manner possible and in the best interest of the people of Texas.SPECIFIC ACTION ITEMS TO ACHIEVE GOAL
+Goal 03 Ensure that the authorization to issue private activity bonds for Texas state and local entities is allocated consistently with legislative mandates, in the most equitable manner possible and in the best interest of the people of Texas.